EldonJH/MTP/HelpfulLinks.md

 # Helpful Links

-These are links to videos anf websites i found helpfull while making this project
+These are links to videos and websites I found helpfull while making this project

 ---